jus1d/jus1d/README.md

 ### Hi there, I'm jus1d

-## I'm a starter, self-taught developer and student
+## I'm a self-taught developer and student

 - I’m currently learning C#, Python, a bit cpp
 - I'm currently working on -